view7677/java-interview-questions/pages/Threads.md

 ####  52. What is significance of using ThreadLocal?

-This ####  will test your command in multi threading, can you really create some perfect multithreading application or not.
-ThreadLocal is a class which provides thread-local variables.

-What is ThreadLocal ?

-ThreadLocal is a class which provides thread-local variables.
-Every thread has its own ThreadLocal value that makes ThreadLocal value threadsafe as well.
+`ThreadLocal` is a class which provides thread-local variables.
+Every thread has its own `ThreadLocal` value that makes `ThreadLocal` value threadsafe as well.

-For how long Thread holds ThreadLocal value?
+_For how long Thread holds `ThreadLocal` value?_

-Thread holds ThreadLocal value till it hasn’t entered dead state.
+Thread holds `ThreadLocal` value till it hasn’t entered dead state.

-Can one thread see other thread’s ThreadLocal value?
+_Can one thread see other thread’s `ThreadLocal` value?_

-No, thread can see only it’s ThreadLocal value.
+No, thread can see only it’s `ThreadLocal` value.

-Are ThreadLocal variables thread safe.
-Why?
+_Are `ThreadLocal` variables thread safe, Why?_

-Yes, ThreadLocal variables are thread safe.
+Yes, `ThreadLocal` variables are thread safe.
 As every thread has its own ThreadLocal value and one thread can’t see other threads ThreadLocal value.

-Application of ThreadLocal?
+_Application of `ThreadLocal`?_

-ThreadLocal are used by many web frameworks for maintaining some context (may be session or request) related value.
+1. `ThreadLocal` are used by many web frameworks for maintaining some context (may be session or request) related value

-In any single threaded application, same thread is assigned for every request made to same action, so ThreadLocal values will be available in next request as well.
+    1. In any single threaded application, same thread is assigned for every request made to same action, so `ThreadLocal` values will be available in next request as well.

-In multi threaded application, different thread is assigned for every request made to same action, so ThreadLocal values will be different for every request.
+    2. In multi threaded application, different thread is assigned for every request made to same action, so ThreadLocal values will be different for every request.

-When threads have started at different time they might like to store time at which they have started.
+2. When threads have started at different time they might like to store time at which they have started.
 So, thread’s start time can be stored in ThreadLocal.

-Creating ThreadLocal >
+_Creating ThreadLocal >_
 ```java
 private ThreadLocal<String> threadLocal =  new ThreadLocal<String>();
 ```